-Some of you might break out into a sweat when you read the word furnace in a sentence.
+Some of us break out into a sweat when we read the word furnace in a sentence.
 But learning how to replace a furnace filter is a great way to show some love to the largest and priciest mechanical system in your home.
 I am here to walk you through how to replace a furnace filter before daylight savings.

 Just remember, if you can place a baking sheet in the oven you can change the filter inside your furnace.